Cyprien-GEHU/holbertonschool-shell/permissions/README.md

 8-James_Bond: The script set permission read, write and execute only on other users (file "hello")
 9-John_Doe: The script will setes the mode of the file hello
-10-mirror_permissions: The Script will sets the mode of the file "hello" the same as "olleh"
+10-mirror_permissions: The Script will sets the mode of the file "hello" the same as "olleh" 11-directories_permissions : The script add execute permission to all subdirectories of the current directory to the owener, groups and other users